aliro-technologies/realistic-quantum-network-simulation-for-bbm92/README.md

 ## Environment Setup

-The Aliro Simulator (aqnsim) simulations in this repo require the Aliro Simulator package, which is not currently open source.
-For more information and to learn more about how to access the Aliro Simulator, please visit our [`website`](https://www.aliroquantum.com/products/alirosimulator).
+Some of the code in this repo applies Aliro Simulator and requires the `aqnsim` Python package to run.
+For more information about Aliro Simulator or to gain access, please visit our [`website`](https://www.aliroquantum.com/products/alirosimulator).

-All simulations in this repo can be run in the development environment provided by the Aliro Simulator.
-All Aliro Simulator simulations in this repo are compatible with Aliro Simulator v0.12.0.
+All simulations in this repo can be run in the `aqnsim-dev` conda environment provided by the Aliro Simulator.
+All Aliro Simulator simulations in this repo are compatible with Aliro Simulator v0.12.0 (`aqnsim==0.12.0`).

-To run the theory and experimental analysis scripts (`run_theory.sh`, `run_exp_analysis.sh`, and `run_make_comparison_plot.sh`) in this repo without access to the Aliro Simulator, we have included a yml file in this repo.
+We have included a yml file in this repo to run the theory and experimental analysis scripts (`run_theory.sh`, `run_exp_analysis.sh`, and `run_make_comparison_plot.sh`) in this repo without having access to the Aliro Simulator.
 First, install [`conda`](https://conda.io/projects/conda/en/latest/index.html).

 To create the environment from the yml file, navigate to the root project directory and run the command: